demirrayhan/project-xv/participants.md

+So was Fikret.
-Hi everybody C7105-Erhan was here .
+i everybody C7105-Erhan was here .
 Hello i, everyone
 Nurul here.
 C7128-Zub was here :)